Thanatologist

 How to send a receipt online

-1. Download the form Reçu pour frais funéraires acquittés (Receipt for funeral expenses paid; French only) on your computer.
+1. Download the Reçu pour frais funéraires acquittés (Receipt for funeral expenses paid; French only) form on your computer.

 2. Open the file in PDF format and complete it onscreen.